 Skip to content

 This research project used genetics as a tool to understand more about disease in Aboriginal Australians.
 Funded by a 2009 National Health and Medical Research Council project grant, the study examined genetic susceptibility to otitis media in children, and genetic risk factors for metabolic diseases such as type 2 diabetes, heart disease, renal failure, and obesity in adults.

-Built on a partnership between the Ngangganawili Aboriginal Health Service (NAHS) and the Telethon Kids Institute (formerly the Telethon Institute for Child Health Research, the study was underpinned by a memoranda of understanding between both parties, as well as with Karalundi Aboriginal Educational Community Inc., which is serviced clinically by NAHS.
+Built on a partnership between the Ngangganawili Aboriginal Health Service (NAHS) and the Telethon Kids Institute (formerly the Telethon Institute for Child Health Research), the study was underpinned by a memoranda of understanding between both parties, as well as with Karalundi Aboriginal Educational Community Inc., which is serviced clinically by NAHS.

 Abstract adapted from the Telethon Kids Institute